Friturito/prestyler.css/README.md

 > A miniframework for a responsive font + Adaptative Box Sizing

 ## What does it do?
-it's just a responsive text miniframework with superpowers.
+it's just a responsive-fonts miniframework with superpowers🦸.

-## Browser support
+## Browser support 🌐
 * Chrome
 * Edge
 * Firefox ESR+